Community Led Local Development

 Hull FC have recently launched the ‘Create’ project, a scheme designed to support local adults to develop the skills required to get back into employment.

-Supported by funding from the European Structural Investment Funds through its Community Local Led Development programme, Create’ will work with 100 eligible beneficiaries from the West Hull and Central Hub area across a two-year period.
-The project will offer provision from two, well known Hull FC facilities located at the KCOM Stadium and Community Hub Centre located on Pickering Road.
+Supported by funding from the European Structural Investment Funds through its Community Local Led Development programme, Create’ works with 100 eligible beneficiaries from the West Hull and Central Hub area across a two-year period.
+The project offers provision from two, well known Hull FC facilities located at the KCOM Stadium and Centre of Excellence (Hull West) on Pickering Road.
 These sites are easily accessible by either foot or bus from large parts of the Hub area’s eligible postcode.

 A beneficiary on ‘Create’ will access provision through three core themes:

 ‘Engage’: Opportunities within ‘Engage’ are focused on enhancing beneficiaries personal and social development whilst also supporting physical and mental health.
 Beneficiaries will access provision that supports resilience, wider softer skills e.g. confidence and communication, participate in team sports as well as making use of gym facilities, and receive one to one mentorship.

 ‘Educate’: The ‘Educate’ theme will provide opportunities for beneficiaries to complete a formal NCFE Employability Qualification along with innovative, none accredited, ‘Double Club’ sessions that fuse bitesize support around the job achievement process such as CV writing and interview skills with physical activity.